Andrew’s loss of titles and Royal Lodge residence backed by politicians

 The King has now begun the formal process of removing his brother’s titles and honours.

+“I read some of the testimony from some of the victims of Jeffrey Epstein, not just at the time, but recently, with news stories that have come to light.

+“And I think, you know, given the new information that we have, I think this is a really brave, important and right step by the King, and I fully support it.”

-Liberal Democrat leader Sir Ed Davey said Charles “is absolutely right” to do so.
+Liberal Democrat leader Sir Ed Davey said Charles is doing the “absolutely right” thing.

 He added: “It’s clear that Andrew’s position had become totally untenable, having disgraced his office and embarrassed the country.